sonofthort/Curlicue/README.md

 Based on this idea, irrational $`k`$ values should result in a period of $`\infty`$.
 In other words, the function is not periodic.

+### Describing the plot
+TODO, should always result in a circle of some radius based on k.

 ## Analysis of $`R(n)=k n^2`$
 - TODO